 Greek Mythology: Orpheus and Eurydice

 While Orpheus has never been as instantly recognizable in today's popular culture as a mythological figure like Heracles, he still had all the makings of a classic Greek hero.
 Like so many others, he was not of entirely mortal origins - being the son of a king of Thrace (though, other versions have the god Apollo as his father) and the muse Calliope.
-One story even has Orpheus accompanying the Argonauts on their quest - where it is only Orpheus' music that allows them to pass the island of the Sirens unharmed.
+One story even has Orpheus accompanying the Argonauts on their epic quest, where it is only his music that allows them to pass the island of the Sirens unharmed.
 At the same time, though, Orpheus was never a warrior, like Heracles or Jason.
 He was a musician and a poet - one who, thanks to his mother's influence, was capable of playing music of almost supernatural beauty (it was, after all, commonly held in ancient Greece that, while the god Hermes had invented the lyre, Orpheus' instrument of choice, it was Orpheus who first perfected it).

 With that in mind, it seems fitting that the story that Orpheus is best known for is not one of epic adventure, but one of lost love.